History of the Pittsburgh Pirates: 2011–2012: Late season collapses

 On November 14, 2010, the Pirates announced that Clint Hurdle would serve as the club's new manager.
-Hurdle was a part of the Colorado Rockies 2007 NL Pennant and was the hitting coach for the American League Champion Texas Rangers during the 2010 season.
+Hurdle managed the pennant-winning 2007 Colorado Rockies and was the hitting coach for the American League Champion Texas Rangers in 2010.

 The 2011 season had a promising start, as the Pirates were above .500 at the All-Star Break for the first time since 1992.
-The Pirates also sent three players to the 2011 Major League Baseball All-Star Game with the selections of starting pitcher Kevin Correia, closer Joel Hanrahan and center fielder Andrew McCutchen.
+The Pirates also sent three players to the 2011 All-Star Game with the selections of starting pitcher Kevin Correia, closer Joel Hanrahan, and center fielder Andrew McCutchen.

 On July 15, and again on July 18, the Pirates moved into first place of the NL Central.
 This marked the first two times that the Pirates were in first place this late in the season since 1997.
 On July 26, a questionable call at home plate led to a 19-inning loss against the Atlanta Braves.
 The Pirates then won only one game from that point to August 8, including a season-high 10-game losing streak in that span.
 Despite a promising season, with a loss to the St. Louis Cardinals on September 14, 2011, the team lost its 82nd game of the season, ensuring a 19-year losing season streak.

 In 2012, the Pirates aggressively pursued and acquired Yankees pitcher A. J. Burnett to bolster their starting pitching staff.
 During the first few months of the season the Bucs' pitching staff held up well, but the offense was sluggish.
-The bats began to pick up in June and by July, the Pirates had soared to first place in the NL Central at the All Star break – the first time the Bucs entered the break at first place since the "Freak Show" team of 1997.
+The bats began to pick up in June and by July, the Pirates had soared to first place in the NL Central at the All Star break—the first time the Bucs entered the break at first place since the "Freak Show" team of 1997.
 Andrew McCutchen would lead the majors in batting average and the "Power of Zoltan" (reference to a character scene in the movie Dude, Where's My Car?) began to sweep PNC Park and the city of Pittsburgh.

 The Pirates were 63–47 on August 8, but a stunning disintegration left the team scuffling down the stretch, effectively eliminating them from the NL Central race and the Wild card race.
 On September 28, the Pirates were no-hit by Cincinnati Reds pitcher Homer Bailey; the loss was their 81st of the season, ensuring their 20th consecutive non-winning season.
 They lost their 82nd game on September 30, clinching their 20th consecutive losing season, extending the longest such streak in North American sports history.
-They are also the only Major League Baseball team to be 16 games over .500 after ⅔ of the season complete and finish with a losing record.
+They are also the only Major League Baseball team to be 16 games over .500 after two-thirds of the season complete and finish with a losing record.